Shoulder strength is a gateway to executing harder, mastery-level skills in calisthenics.

 Handstand Push-Ups are EASILY the most effective bodyweight shoulder movement there is.
 No other exercise comes close to simulating the same shoulder-pressing movement that builds strong shoulders.

-2) Feet Elevated Pike Push-Ups (Intermediate)
+2) Decline Pike Push-Ups (Intermediate)

 See the video below to get a better idea on how to properly execute this movement.